lennisthemenace/ATAK-Certs/README.md

 # ATAK-Certs
-## This Tool has now been integrated into Taky and FTS so you shouldn't need to run it separately
+## This functionality has now been integrated into Taky and FTS so you shouldn't need to run it separately

 Tool for creating Certificate files and Client Data Packages for [Taky](https://github.com/tkuester/taky), [OpenTakRouter](https://github.com/darkplusplus/opentakrouter) and [FTS](https://github.com/FreeTAKTeam/FreeTakServer)